CharlyAnne/THE_PLANETS/README.md

 # The SOLAR SYSTEM
-### This repository will contain codes used to create a beautiful illustration of the solar system with just HTML and CSS.
+### This repository will contain codes used to create a beautiful illustration of the solar system.

+- HTML5
+- CSS.
-pictoral illustrations gotten from www.pixabay.com
+- pictoral illustrations gotten from www.pixabay.com